EVEN if you live in f**king London, you can still witness the majesty of Mother Nature all around you. Look out for these wonders:

 Seagull stealing chips

 Nature’s ingenuity knows no bounds and seagulls strive to find food sources wherever possible, for example from tourists foolish enough to wander near the Thames openly eating chips.
-The sight of a confused American being assailed by dozens of gulls is one of the sublime sights we look forward to post-pandemic.
+The sight of a confused American being assailed by dozens of gulls is one of the sublime sights the capital has to offer.

 Fox eating kebab leftovers